linbudu599/Nx-Todo-App/README.md

 ## Explore

-You can check these explores in another applications, app `todo` will just keep simple "Todo App".
+You can check these explores in another applications, app `todo` will just keep as a simple "Todo App".

 ### Nx